spokestack/spokestack.io/content/blog/porting-the-alexa-minecraft-skill-to-python-using-spokestack/index.md

 ## Contact Us

-If you have any questions while getting this setup we have a [forum](https://forum.spokestack.io/) or you can open an issue on [GitHub](https://github.com/spokestack/spokestack-python/issues).
+If you have any questions while getting this set up we have a [forum](https://forum.spokestack.io/), or you can open an issue on [GitHub](https://github.com/spokestack/spokestack-python/issues).
 In addition, I am more than happy to help if you want to reach out to me personally via [email](mailto:will@spokestack.io) or [Twitter](https://twitter.com/_Will_Rice).